joseph-abell/york-oratory/content/groups.md

       years.
 Members work for the deprived, sick and lonely in our parish and elsewhere in the city.
 If you would like to help with this work please contact the Parish Priest.
+    description: >-
+      This is the oldest society in the parish dating back well over a hundred years.
     groupType: ''
     primaryImage: ''
     title: Society of St Vincent de Paul